Gallery Hours & Location

 Or by appointment.

-Also note that the gallery will closed for several days a month for viewing art the week prior to every opening, because of de-installation of of the prior show and installation of the new show.
+*Note that the gallery will closed for several days a month for viewing art the week prior to every opening, because of the de-install of the prior show and install of the new show.
 Other gallery events, including popup art shows,will continue be held during this time.

 Monthly Art Shows, Opening Nights for Shows, usually the 2nd Saturday of the month, 6:00–10:00pm.
 Some opening night shows have been held on Friday nights and also a Sunday night.